Henry de Lesquen

-Henry de Lesquen (born 1 January 1949) is a French politician.
-A retired official and former radio host, de Lesquen has been the president of the Carrefour de l'Horloge, a national liberal think tank, since 1985.
-A blogger and YouTuber since the 2010s, he has participated in popularising the concept of "remigration" in France, as well as spreading racialist concepts built on anthropologist Carleton S. Coon's works.
+Henry Bertrand Marie Armand de Lesquen du Plessis-Casso ([ɑ̃ʁi d(ə) lɛskɑ̃]; born 1 January 1949) is a French politician.
+A retired official and former radio director, De Lesquen has been the president of the Carrefour de l'Horloge, a national-liberal think tank, since 1985.
+A blogger and YouTuber since the 2010s, he has participated in popularising the concept of "remigration" in France.

 Biography

 Early life and education

 Henry Bertrand Marie Armand de Lesquen du Plessis-Casso was born on 1 January 1949 in Port-Lyautey, Morocco, then a French protectorate, the son of Pierre de Lesquen du Plessis-Casso, a general of the French Army and Anne-Marie Huon de Kermadec.
 Both his father and mother were from noble Breton families.
-De Lesquen's maternal grand-mother, Camille Medina, was born Guatemalan and naturalized French.
+De Lesquen's maternal grandmother, Camille Medina, was born Guatemalan and naturalized French.

 De Lesquen entered Polytechnique in 1968, then earned a bachelor in economics and joined the École nationale d'administration (ENA) in 1974.

 Carrefour de l'Horloge

 With his friend from ENA Jean-Yves Le Gallou, de Lesquen founded the Club de l'Horloge in July 1974.
 Criticizing the meta-politics of Alain de Benoist's GRECE, the Club de l'Horloge aimed at concrete results, favoring entryism inside the French mainstream right-wing parties of the period: the Rally for the Republic (RPR) and the Union for French Democracy.

 The book La Politique du vivant ("The Politics of living"), published in 1979 under the direction of de Lesquen, drew influence from GRECE theories on sociobiology, genetic determinism and social darwinism.
 The same year, he participated with Alain de Benoist in the French TV literary talk show Apostrophes about the Nouvelle Droite.
-Since the years 1979-80, the Club de l'Horloge has distanced itself from GRECE, promoting instead an "economic liberalism strongly tainted with nationalism."
+Since the years 1979–80, the Club de l'Horloge has distanced itself from GRECE, promoting instead an "economic liberalism strongly tainted with nationalism."